clairemariec/clairemariec/README.md

 I have been using K6 to carry out load testing, and Grafana to visualise the results

 ### Playwright
+- Creation of manually written tests
+- Creation of tests in Visual Studio Code using codegen, turning real-life navigation of a website into usable test code
+- Analysing test reports

 ## DataStores